jeromemayaud/ViSTA/README.md

 Fore more information regarding the theory and application of the code, see the following open-access publication: Mayaud, J. R., Bailey, R. M. & Wiggs, G. F. S. (2017).
 A coupled vegetation/sediment-transport model for dryland environments.
 Journal of Geophysical Research: Earth Surface. doi:10.1002/2016JF004096

 (http://onlinelibrary.wiley.com/doi/10.1002/2016JF004096/abstract)

+** RUNNING THE MODEL **

+The main file from which the model is run is 'landscape_MAIN.py'.
+This coordinates the various modules, and allows the user to save the output files they choose.

+The model parameters can all be changed in 'landscape_SETUP.py'.